Scalable Dendritic Modeling Advances Expressive and Robust Deep Spiking Neural Networks: Introduction

 \section{Introduction}

-The past decade has witnessed the success of deep learning across diverse domains, including computer vision \cite{krizhevsky2017alexnet,he2016resnet}, natural language processing \cite{vaswani2017transformer,devlin2019bert,openai2023gpt4}, and autonomous driving \cite{lechner2020ncp,vorbach2021causal}.
-With the surge in the performance of parallel computing devices like GPUs, increasingly deeper artificial neural networks (ANNs) with meticulously crafted architectures can be efficiently trained and conveniently deployed for real-world applications \cite{coates2013hpc,chetlur2014cudnn,jia2019dissecting}.
+The past decade has witnessed the success of deep learning across diverse domains, including computer vision \cite{krizhevsky2017alexnet,he2016resnet,dosovitskiy2021vit}, natural language processing \cite{vaswani2017transformer,devlin2019bert,achiam2023gpt4,guo2025deepseek}, and autonomous driving \cite{lechner2020ncp,vorbach2021causal}.
+Fueled by the rapid progress of parallel computing devices like GPUs, increasingly deeper artificial neural networks (ANNs) can be efficiently trained and deployed for real-world applications \cite{coates2013hpc,chetlur2014cudnn}.
 In addition, inspired by the information processing mechanisms of biological neural circuits, spiking neural networks (SNNs) have emerged as a potentially more bio-plausible and energy-efficient alternative to ANNs \cite{hassabis2017neuroscience,roy2019towards}.
-Recent advances in neuromorphic hardware \cite{davies2018loihi,debole2019truenorth,pei2019tianjic} and SNN programming frameworks \cite{hazan2018bindsnet,eshraghian2023snntorch,fang2023spikingjelly} have further fueled the interest in deep SNNs, positioning them as promising models for the next generation of neural networks \cite{maass1997networks}.
+Recent advances in neuromorphic hardware \cite{davies2018loihi,debole2019truenorth,pei2019tianjic,yao2024speck} and SNN programming frameworks \cite{hazan2018bindsnet,eshraghian2023snntorch,fang2023spikingjelly} have further accelerated the development of deep SNNs, positioning them as promising models for the next generation of neural networks \cite{maass1997networks}.